RachelMinto/Bowling-3D/README.md

 # Bowling-3D
-A 3D Bowling Game made in C# and Unity
+Part of a 3D Bowling Game made in C# and Unity to get the hang of working with 3D assets.